LSSTDESC/nz_data_challenge/docs/index.rst

    data.

--  ``scripts/prepare_submission.py``: sets up your area for a submission, creates the needed files from templates and downloads the public data, and suggests that you create a branch for you submission.
+-  ``scripts/prepare_submission.py``: sets up your area for a submission, creates the needed files from templates, downloads the public data, and suggests that you create a branch for your submission.

 -  ``scripts/remove_submission_files.py``: removes the submission files
    if you need to start over.

--  ``scripts/run_metrics.py``: run perfomance metrics on files in a submission you have created.
+-  ``scripts/run_metrics.py``: runs performance metrics on files in a submission you have created.

 -  ``py.test tests/test_{submission_name}.py``: validates all the parts